 A surface low pressure system (90L)

-shows bands of heavy rain continuing to affect the region.
+shows bands of heavy rain hitting the islands and surrounding waters, but these bands are not well-organized.
 Satellite loops

-show most of the heavy thunderstorm activity is to the east of the low's center of circulation, but these thunderstorms have gotten more organized in the past few hours, and a more circular center has developed.
-Wind shear
+show most of the heavy thunderstorm activity is to the northeast of the low's center of circulation, and high wind shear is keeping this thunderstorm activity disorganized.
+This morning's QuikSCAT pass missed 90L.Figure 1.